CA-125 blood test

 Why the Test is Performed

-The test is often used to monitor women who have been diagnosed with ovarian cancer.
+This blood test is often used to monitor women who have been diagnosed with ovarian cancer.
 The test is useful if the CA-125 level was high when the cancer was first diagnosed.
-In these cases, the CA-125 test is a very good tool to determine if ovarian cancer treatment is working.
+In these cases, measuring the CA-125 over time is a good tool to determine if ovarian cancer treatment is working.

 The CA-125 test may also be done if a woman has symptoms or findings on ultrasound that suggest ovarian cancer.

-In general, the CA-125 is not a good test to screen healthy women for ovarian cancer when a diagnosis has not yet been made.
+In general, this test is not used to screen healthy women for ovarian cancer when a diagnosis has not yet been made.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.